George Floyd protests in New York City: Continued peaceful protests (June 5–14)

-June 7

 The citywide curfew ended on June 7, a day earlier than expected, after arrests had reduced significantly in the preceding days.
 According to the Times, marches that day "were largely jubilant, with the police taking a more passive role with protesters, and protesters in turn avoiding clashes with the police".
 Thousands marched around Columbus Circle.
-Unlike marches in preceding days, it was not followed by police, with officers in riot gear lined up at a distance.
+Unlike marches in preceding days, it was not followed by police, officers instead lined up in riot gear nearby.
 Another group started in Bryant Park, traveled to the West Village, and blocked part of the West Side Highway.
-Thousands who started in Union Square marched to Central Park, blocked traffic along the 79th Street transverse, and wound up at Gracie Mansion.
-In Brooklyn, there were events in Fort Greene, McCarren Park, Grand Army Plaza, Crown Heights, and Dumbo.

-The Black Surfing Association organized a "Paddle Out" in Rockaway Beach that drew hundreds of supporters Sunday morning that was closely monitored by police.
+Thousands marched from Union Square to Central Park, blocked traffic along the 79th Street transverse, and later went to Gracie Mansion.
+In Brooklyn, there were rallies and marches in Fort Greene, McCarren Park, Grand Army Plaza, Crown Heights, and Dumbo.
+The Black Surfing Association organized a "Paddle Out" in Rockaway Beach that drew hundreds of supporters Sunday morning.
+The event was closely monitored by police.

-June 8

-Hundreds of city workers gathered at City Hall to criticize actions taken by the mayor and NYPD during the protests.
+Hundreds of city workers gathered at City Hall on June 8 to criticize actions taken by the mayor and NYPD during the protests.
 The group marched east across the Brooklyn Bridge to Cadman Plaza in Downtown Brooklyn.
 More than a thousand people met in Washington Square Park in the West Village in the late afternoon for a rally before marching uptown without incident.

 There was a bicycle protest which started in Grand Army Plaza in the evening, traveled across the Williamsburg Bridge, crossed Manhattan, and went up the West Side Highway before heading back to Brooklyn across Manhattan Bridge.
 In Clinton Hill, Brooklyn, protesters convened outside the 88th Precinct to demonstrate against Immigration and Customs Enforcement (ICE).
 ICE officers were seen there in days prior, raising concerns due to New York's sanctuary city status.
-A statement from the NYPD the following day clarified that ICE, as well as Homeland Security Investigations and Federal Bureau of Investigation were supporting the police department with personnel and resources while it was under strain during the protests.
+A statement from the NYPD the following day clarified that ICE, as well as Homeland Security Investigations and the Federal Bureau of Investigation were supporting the police department with personnel and resources while it was under strain during the protests.